ibm-cloud-docs/Cloudant/offerings/learning-center.md

 In summary

 With two API calls `_bulk_docs` & `_all_docs`, we can perform all create, read, update, and delete operations on Cloudant documents and be able to do so in bulk too. _all_docs retrieves documents by `_id` or ranges of IDs. _bulk_docs creates, updates, and deletes documents in bulk.
-As a rule of thumb, it's recommended that bulk writes are executed in batches of 500; perhaps more than that for tiny documents and fewer than that for large documents.
+Generally, it's recommended that bulk writes are executed in batches of 500; perhaps more than that for tiny documents and fewer than that for large documents.

 Here's a screen capture of using Cloudant from a command-line terminal: